isaacksdata/csort/README.md

 - use pyproject.toml instead of setup files
 - support pyproject.toml
+- check only mode - should print how many changes would be made
 - auto convert to static method
 - pre-commit hook
 - pypy